abdolence/slack-morphism/site/docs/docs/blocks-templating.md

 )
 ```

-Slack Morphism Blocks DSL not just give you a function to create a JSON from this, but also provides
+Slack Morphism Blocks DSL not just give you a DSL and function to create a JSON from this, but also provides
-at compile time checking structure and formatting rules from Slack, so you can avoid many issues beforehand
+both compile time and run time checking for structure and formatting rules for Slack Blocks,
-and use autocomplete in your IDE.
+using Scala language abilities and [Design by cntract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract) principles.

 Let's look at another more complex example: